Snekyy/arch-manual/README.md

 # My Arch Installation Instructions (2020, UEFI) #

-This manual is gibrid of official installation guide - https://wiki.archlinux.org/index.php/Installation_guide</br>
+This manual is merge of official installation guide - https://wiki.archlinux.org/index.php/Installation_guide</br>
 Arch users manuals like - https://gist.github.com/tz4678/bd33f94ab96c96bc6719035fcac2b807</br>
 And my own improvements and configurations.</br>
-This is instruction for UEFI, but anyway you can find there some interesing commands and tricks.</br>
+This is instruction for UEFI, but anyway you can find there some interesing for you too.</br>
 Hope it will help you with first arch installation, but i create this instruction only to save my own time)))

 ## 1. Check iso file ##